-There are essentially 2 reasons why people travel to the United States.
-Business or pleasure.
+There are essentially 2 reasons why people travel to the USA – Business or pleasure.

-For the most part, little documentation is needed when Canadians, are traveling to the US for pleasure purposes.
+For the most part, little documentation is needed when Canadians are traveling to the US for pleasure purposes.
 We need to show proof of citizenship—this includes a passport, a citizenship card or, if you were born in Canada, your birth certificate.
-For people who are not Canadian citizens, more documentation may be required, and you should check with US Immigration regarding the requirements for your country of citizenship.
+For people who are not Canadian citizens, more documentation may be required, and you should check with US immigration authorities regarding the requirements for your country of citizenship.

 As a Canadian, one can enter the US as a temporary visitor for up to 6 months.
 This is not to say that as long as you show that you’ll be returning within 6 months that you will be guaranteed entry.
-Especially in the case of extended visits, US Immigration may require proof of your ties to your home country—a job, a house, a car, bank accounts, etc..
-They may also require proof of how you intend to support yourself while visiting in the US through the presentation of proof of funds in your account, employment, and so forth.
+Especially in the case of extended visits, US immigration authorities may require proof of your ties to your home country—a job, a house, a car, bank accounts, etc. They may also require proof of how you intend to support yourself while visiting in the US through the presentation of proof of funds in your account, employment, and so forth.

 When traveling to the US for business purposes, you can fall under 2 categories—those who require work visas and those who don’t—and whether you require a work visa is determined by factors such as what you will be doing in the US, whether you’ll be paid for it and by whom.
 Examples of people who enter the US for business purposes but do not require a work visa would include those who are attending meetings with prospective clients and business associates and those attending training sessions.
 These people would fall under the B-1 business visitor visa category.